atelier-saulx/based/selvad/README.md

 in turn does the right tricks with `dlfcn.h`).

-For convenience and to be still compatible with standard C programming workflows the libc and jmalloc functions are always made available in the global namespace by the dynamic linker.
+For convenience and to be still compatible with standard C programming workflows the libc and jemalloc functions are always made available in the global namespace by the dynamic linker.

 ### Importing module API functions